-CHURCH IN SESSION: Country artist Eric Church performs at the Concert For Carolina, Saturday’s hurricane relief show that ran well past midnight, due in part to a storm that rolled through prior to the event.
+CHURCH IN SESSION: Country artist Eric Church performs at the Concert For Carolina, Saturday’s hurricane relief show that ran well past midnight at Bank of America Stadium, due to a storm that rolled through prior to the event.
 (Getty Images)

 Event raises about $25M for Helene relief

-Most important, the marathon concert, born out of a brainstorm by country superstar Luke Combs, a North Carolina native whose reps reached out to Tepper to hold the event at his building, raised an impressive $24.5 million in charitable funds.
+The concert, born out of a brainstorm by country superstar Luke Combs, raised an impressive $24.5 million in charitable funds.
 It’s all going to help western North Carolina residents get back on their feet and rebuild mountain communities devastated by the Sept.
 27 tropical storm that killed about 100 people in the state, according to updated reports one month after the destruction took place.

 DELAY OF GAME: Concert For Carolina attendees weathered a 90-minute storm delay before the music started.
 (Don Muret/Staff)

-The revenue number covers all sales tied to ticketing, concessions, merchandise, preferred parking, live streaming revenue and sponsorships, plus proceeds from an online auction that’s still running at concertforcarolina.com.
+The revenue number covers all sales tied to ticketing, concessions, event merchandise, preferred parking, live streaming revenue and sponsorships, plus proceeds from an online auction of music and sports items.

 The event’s corporate partners extended to both Live Nation and AEG Presents, a noteworthy distinction.
 Bringing the world’s two biggest concert promoters on board for a single event, a rarity in the industry, showed the spirit of cooperation and empathy as a whole for a purple state playing a critical role in the upcoming presidential election.